aasthakhanna/apartment-finder/README.md

-# apartment-finder
+# Apartment Finder
-website created in early 2018 to facilitate summer apartment releasing. node + mongodb backend, html/handlebars/bootstrap frontend.
+Website created in early 2018 to facilitate university housing releasing over the summer.
+Node.js + Express back-end, HTML/Handlebars/Bootstrap front-end, MongoDB for data persistence.

 ### startup
-fill in .env with the credentials for the database.
+Fill in .env with the credentials for the database.

-run "npm install && npm start" in the terminal.
+Run "npm install && npm start" in the terminal.

-navigate to localhost:3000 in your browser.
+Navigate to localhost:3000 in your browser.